langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 ### Using LangGraph Studio (Cloud)

 On the deployment page for your application,, you should see a button in the top right corner that says `LangGraph Studio`.
 Clicking on this button will take you to the web version of LangGraph Studio.
-This is the same UI that you interacted with when [testing the app locally](#using-langgraph-studio-recommended), but instead of using a local LangGraph server, it uses the one from your LangGraph platform deployment.
+This is the same UI that you interacted with when [testing the app locally](#using-langgraph-studio-recommended), but instead of using a local LangGraph server, it uses the one from your LangGraph Cloud deployment.

 ![Studio UI once being run](./deployment/img/graph_run.png)